Matt Cook (rugby league)

-Cook has played at representative level for England, and at Super League level for Bradford Bulls, Hull Kingston Rovers, London Broncos, and Castleford Tigers (Heritage No. 887), and at RFL Championship level for Widnes Vikings.
+Cook has played at representative level for England, and at Super League level for Bradford Bulls, Hull Kingston Rovers, London Broncos, and Castleford Tigers, and at RFL Championship level for Widnes Vikings.

 Background

 Cook was born in Warrington, Cheshire, England.

 Cook represented England at all levels up to under-19s in rugby union and up to under-18s in rugby league.
 He was part of the England under-18s rugby league record-breaking win over Australia where he also scored two try's.
 As a junior, he played for Bedford Swifts when they were both a rugby league and rugby union side.

-On 25 November 2022 he took up the role of General Manager at Leeds Rhinos.
+On 25 November 2022, he took up the role of General Manager at Leeds Rhinos.

 Playing career

 2000s

 Cook signed for Super League club the Bradford Bulls from Saracens (rugby union) during December 2003.

 In 2004, Cook played for the Bradford Bulls U21's Reserve Grade team that won the Reserve grade competition by beating Leeds Rhinos U21's in the Reserve Grade Grand Final at Headingley Stadium.

 In 2005, Cook made his Super League début for the Bradford Bulls against St. Helens on Monday 28 March 2005, and went on to make several further appearances off the bench in a season that saw the Bulls win the Super League X Grand Final.

 In 2006, Cook started the season with a 30–10 victory over National Rugby League premiers the Wests Tigers in the 2006 World Club Challenge.
 He also played in the Challenge Cup round victory over Hull F.C. where he was awarded the man of the match.
-At the end of 2006's Super League XI he played in the play-off semi-final loss against Hull FC, and made his England début on Sunday 22 October 2006 against France national rugby league team (sub) and earned a second cap against Tonga national rugby league team (sub) leading to the team winning the Federation Shield competition.
+At the end of 2006's Super League XI, he played in the play-off semi-final loss against Hull FC, and made his England début on Sunday 22 October 2006 against France national rugby league team (sub) and earned a second cap against Tonga national rugby league team (sub) leading to the team winning the Federation Shield competition.

 In 2007, in what was Cooks third starting game he was incorrectly penalised during the final moments of the controversial Bradford Bulls vs Leeds Rhinos Super League Magic Weekend fixture at the Millennium Stadium which resulted in Leeds Rhinos snatching victory.

-On 13 May 2007 Cook scored his first career Try in the Challenge Cup Round vs Wakefield Trinity Wildcats.
+On 13 May 2007, Cook scored his first career Try in the Challenge Cup Round vs Wakefield Trinity Wildcats.

 In 2008, Cook scored his first Super League Try for Bradford Bulls in their away victory over Hull F.C. on 4 April.
-A week later Cook began a short loan spell at Castleford Tigers and on Friday 11 April he scored another Super League try against Hull F.C. during his début.
+A week later, Cook began a short loan spell at Castleford Tigers and on Friday 11 April he scored another Super League try against Hull F.C. during his début.

-On 1 September 2009 Cook signed for the Hull Kingston Rovers on a 2-year contract, starting with the 2010 season.
+On 1 September 2009, Cook signed for Hull Kingston Rovers on a 2-year contract, starting with the 2010 season.